MQP Resources and FAQs

 What should my MQP Preliminary Preferences include?

-- an idea (or two, or three) of the type of project (high-level topic) you might be interested in pursuing
+- An idea (or two, or three) of the type of project (high-level topic) you might be interested in pursuing

-- a list of PW advisors with whom you would like to work
+- A list of PW advisors with whom you would like to work

-It may be helpful to think of this as an initial Project Proposal.
+It may be helpful to think of this as an initial project proposal.
 This proposal might include:

-- a specific research topic and/or question you would be interested in pursuing
+- A specific research topic and/or question you would be interested in pursuing

-- a problem statement and/or a supporting rationale that explains this project’s exigence (i.e., Why this topic/question/project?
+- A problem statement and/or a supporting rationale that explains this project’s exigence (i.e., Why this topic/question/project?
 Why pursue it now?
 Who might be invested in and/or benefit from its outcome, besides you and your advisors?)

-- any additional information that can help the PW faculty understand how you are prepared to pursue this kind of project (e.g., previous coursework; related academic and/or professional training and experiences; methods and methodologies you might use; deliverables you’re interested in creating)
+- Any additional information that can help the PW faculty understand how you are prepared to pursue this kind of project (e.g., previous coursework; related academic and/or professional training and experiences; methods and methodologies you might use; deliverables you’re interested in creating)

-- any additional information about an existing project/team you’re hoping to work on
+- Any additional information about an existing project/team you’re hoping to work on

 - Example: PW double majors often have the opportunity in their other major to work on an existing project and/or team to complete their MQP.
 In those cases, your PW faculty advisor can help you find a way to apply a PW-approach to that project in order to complete your 4/3-unit interdisciplinary MQP.

-Points to bear in mind as you develop your MQP Preliminary Preferences:
+Points to bear in mind as you develop your MQP preliminary preferences:

 - None of these preferences are set in stone or guaranteed.
-Your Preliminary Preferences are used for planning and coordinating the MQPs; they are a starting point.
+Your preliminary preferences are used for planning and coordinating the MQPs; they are a starting point.
 The PW faculty will use these preferences to coordinate the MQPs and to work with you on developing a feasible MQP.

-- Most PW majors are double majors who complete 4/3 MQPs.
+- Most PW majors are double majors who complete 4/3-unit MQPs.
 This means that PW faculty typically work with each student to develop a combined MQP that works with an advisor from your other major.

-- 4/3-unit: typical for PW double majors.
+- 4/3-unit: Typical for PW double majors.
 The MQP is interdisciplinary.
 It combines two majors in one project, and it has at least one advisor from each discipline (e.g., a 4/3 MQP for a BME/PW double major would have a BME advisor and a PW advisor).

 Can I complete a 4/3-unit MQP in 3 terms or fewer?